A History of 23 Fd Bty, 2/15 Fd Regt

 Bty Officers and SNCOs at Dining In Night

-This is an early photo, perhaps taken at the Frankston depot showing battery officers and SNCOs in their mess kit for a function.
+This is an early photo, taken sometime in 1984 or 1985, showing battery officers and SNCOs in their mess kit for a function.

 23 Bty Offr and SNCO